retahub/StickyLists/README.md

 # Sticky Lists

-A minimalist checklist app for iOS built with SwiftUI and Claude AI.
+A minimalist checklist app for iOS built with SwiftUI in Xcode with assistance from Claude AI.
 Create and organize your to-do lists with colorful sticky note-style cards.

 ## Features